National Survey of State Legislative Lobbyists

 How has the experience of incivility on the part of state legislators in your state affected you in your own work in legislative advocacy?

-Overall, how would you characterize the general level of civility among members of your state’s legislature during the two most recent legislative session?
+Overall, how would you characterize the general level of civility among members of your state’s legislature during the two most recent legislative sessions?

 How would you characterize the general level of civility among members of your state’s legislature during the two most recent legislative sessions compared to the last ten years?